Amateur press association

-An amateur press association (APA) is a group of people who produce individual pages or zines that are sent to a Central Mailer for collation and distribution to all members of the group.
+An amateur press association (APA) is a group of people engaged in amateur journalism who produce individual pages or zines that are sent to a Central Mailer for collation and distribution to all members of the group.
 They began in the late 19th century.

 History

 The first APAs were formed by groups of amateur printers.
 The earliest to become more than a small informal group of friends was the National Amateur Press Association (NAPA) founded February 19, 1876, by Evan Reed Riale and nine other members in Philadelphia, Pennsylvania.
 It is still running as of 2025.

 The first British APA was the British Amateur Press Association founded in 1890.
 This is a different organisation from that launched by comics fans in 1978 (see below).

 The second United States APA was the United Amateur Press Association (UAPA) founded in 1895 by a group of teenagers including William H. Greenfield (aged 14) and Charles W. Heins (aged 17).
 A notable contributor to its The United Amateur was H. P. Lovecraft.
 This became a confederation of small amateur publishers which split into two organizations known interchangeably as UAP and UAPAA.
 Both no longer exist, with UAPAA ending around 2006.
 The American Amateur Press Association (AAPA) was formed in 1936 by a secession from what was then called UAPAA and still exists today.

 The Brooklynite, published in Plainfield, New Jersey was an amateur press publication edited by Hazel Pratt Adams (1888-1927), a member of the Blue Pencil Club of Brooklyn, and distributed through the United Amateur Press Association.

 The first science fiction APA was the Fantasy Amateur Press Association (FAPA) formed by a group of science fiction fans in 1937.
 It continues to be active in 2025.
 SAPS, the Spectator Amateur Press Society, started in 1947 and is still active in 2025.
 VAPA, The Vanguard Amateur Press Association, formed in 1945 and lasted until 1950.